tensorflow/java/CONTRIBUTING.md

 ### Native Builds

 By default, the build will attempt to download the existing TensorFlow binaries from the web for the platform it is running on (so you need to have an active internet connection).
-If such binaries are not available for your platform, you will need to build the TensorFlow runtime library from sources, by appending the `-Dnative.build` argument to your Maven command.
+If such binaries are not available for your platform, you will need to build the TensorFlow runtime library from sources, by appending the `-Pnative-build` argument to your Maven command.
 This requires a valid environment for building TensorFlow, including the [bazel](https://bazel.build/) build tool and a few Python dependencies
 (please read [TensorFlow documentation](https://www.tensorflow.org/install/source) for more details).
 Note that building from sources can take multiple hours on a regular laptop.